DannyBoyNYC/session-6/readme.md

 > names.pop() // remove and return the last element
 ```

-Add a prototype and new car to our car object:
+Adding a prototype to our car constructor:

 ```js
 function Car(model, make) {